twidi/django-adv-cache-tag/README.md

 ### Prepare caching of templates

 This one is not about overriding the class, but it can be useful.
-When an object is updated, it can be better to regenerate the cached template at this time rather than we need to display it.
+When an object is updated, it can be better to regenerate the cached template at this moment rather than when we need to display it.

 It's easy.
-You can do this by catching the `post_save` signal of your model, or just override it's `save` method.
+You can do this by catching the `post_save` signal of your model, or just by overriding its `save` method.
 For this example we will use this last solution.

 The only special thing is to know the path of the template where your templatetag is.
 In my case, i have a template just for this (included in other ones for general use), so it's easier to find it and regenerate it as in this example.

-As we are not in a request, we have not the `Request` object here, so context processors are not working, we must create a context object that will be used to render the template, with all variables needed.
+As we are not in a request, we don't have the `Request` object here, so context processors are not working, we must create a context object that will be used to render the template, with all needed variables.

 ```python
 from django.template import loader, Context